The ultimate guide to the different types of rugs, including the best types of rug weaves, materials, and styles for your decorating needs.

 Natural Rug Materials

 Natural rug materials are usually made of jute, hemp, sisal, seagrass, coir, cotton, or even wool.
-They’re ethically sourced most of the time, are biodegradable, and have unique qualities such as being hypoallergenic, fire retardant, and anti-microbial.
+They’re ethically sourced mostly, are biodegradable, and have unique qualities such as being hypoallergenic, fire retardant, and anti-microbial.

 Most of these rugs also come with green certifications.
-A few of the most important green certifications for rugs are Greenguard, Greenguard Gold, Global Organic Textile Standard (GOTS) and Global Organic Latex Standard (GOLS).
+A few of the most important green certifications are Greenguard, Greenguard Gold, Global Organic Textile Standard (GOTS), and Global Organic Latex Standard (GOLS).

 Advantages of Natural Rug Materials